-In Fig.~\ref{fig:02} we present the SP, $P_{SP}$, for fixed annealing time, $t_{f}=10\hbar/\Delta$, for which the adiabatic condition holds only for the conventional QA ($C=0$), and fixed $\varepsilon=1\Delta$.
-In panel Fig.~\ref{fig:02}(a) we vary the pulse amplitude, $C$, for fixed value pulse center, $t_{C}=1\hbar/\Delta$, and pulse duration, $t_{P}=1\hbar/\Delta$, while in Fig.~\ref{fig:02}(b) we vary the pulse duration, $t_{P}$, for fixed value of the pulse center, $t_{C}=5\hbar/\Delta$, and the pulse amplitude, $C=1\Delta$.
+We start by investigating the PQA protocol for a single qubit, we present results from the full numerical and analytical methods introduced in the previous subsection.
+In Fig.~\ref{fig:02} we present the SP, $P_{SP}$, for an annealing time $t_{f}=10\hbar/\Delta$, for which the adiabatic condition for the conventional QA ($C=0$) holds, and fixed $\varepsilon=1\Delta$.
+In Fig.~\ref{fig:02}(a) we vary the pulse amplitude, $C$, for a fixed value of the pulse center, $t_{C}=1\hbar/\Delta$, and of the pulse duration, $t_{P}=1\hbar/\Delta$, while in Fig.~\ref{fig:02}(b) we vary the pulse duration, $t_{P}$, for fixed value of the pulse center, $t_{C}=5\hbar/\Delta$, and of the pulse amplitude, $C=1\Delta$.
 The blue dots give the SP for the case the Schr\"{o}dinger equation is solved numerically, using the Hamiltonian of Eq.~\eqref{eq:01}, and the red continuous line gives the results using the transfer matrix approach described earlier.
 We observe a good agreement between the two methods.
-The observed oscillations in the SP, $P_{SP}$, are due to destructive and constructive interference caused by the accumulative phase the qubit acquires during the pulse application.
-In Fig.~\ref{fig:Fig01}(b) a direct analogy can be drown with a Mach-Zehnder interferometer \cite{Oliver2005}; which is composed from two beam splitters.
-The first one divides the optical beam into two coherent beams that can follow different paths.
+The observed oscillations in the SP, $P_{SP}$, are due to destructive and constructive interference caused by the phase accumulation the qubit acquires during the pulse application.
+In Fig.~\ref{fig:Fig01}(b) a direct analogy can be drown with a Mach-Zehnder interferometer \cite{Oliver2005} which is composed from two beam splitters.
+The first beam splitter divides the optical beam into two coherent beams that can follow different paths.
 The second beam splitter recombines and superimpose these beams, the different paths followed give interference fringes.
 To sum up, the pulse application due to interference effect, caused by the pulse application, can increase the SP for varying the pulse parameters.
 If we consider the case that $\zeta_{1}(0,t_{1})\simeq\zeta_{3}(t_{2},t_{f})$ then the SP can be approximated by the expression $P_{SP,appr}=1-4p_{s}(1-p_{s})\sin^{2}\left(\zeta_{2}(t_{1},t_{2})\right)$.
 This approximate expression is plotted in Fig.~\ref{fig:02} where we observe a reasonable agreement for the position of the maxima and minima of the SP.